-If you have a concern, but you don’t know if it's covered under your warranty, write it down anyways.
-The service department at your builder will let you know if something isn’t covered but it’s always better to have too much than not enough!
-In most cases normal wear and tear items - things like paint, floor or tub scratches, things that can’t be contributed to a builder error or are beyond your builder’s control - aren't covered under your warranty.
-A good builder will do courtesy repairs of drywall issues caused by settlement and drying but usually painting the repairs is up to you.
+If you have a concern, but you don’t know if it's covered under your warranty, write it down anyway.
+The service department at your builder will let you know if something isn’t covered.
+In most cases normal wear and tear issues, like paint, floor, or tub scratches, aren't covered under your warranty.
+Some builders, like Pacesetter, provide more by offering courtesy repairs of drywall issues caused by settlement and drying, but usually painting the repairs is up to you.

-The key when preparing the one-year warranty request is to do a thorough check of your home.
+The key when preparing the one-year warranty request is to be thorough.
 Make a complete list of all your concerns and submit the list to your builder in writing.
 The submitted list must have every item noted.
-Usually, additional warranty items will not be accepted once the trades or technicians are onsite.
+Usually, additional warranty items will not be accepted once the trades people or technicians are onsite.
 Trades and technicians are often limited to the repairs that have been pre-authorized and they won't be able to add additional repairs once they are onsite.
 Every builder completes the one-year service differently, so please contact the service/warranty department of your builder if you have any questions regarding the warranty process.

 To learn more about your warranty, contact us at: firstname.lastname@example.org